balderdashy/sails-docs/reference/ModelMethods.md

 In addition to useful ones like .save(), .destroy(), and .validate() , you can also define your own custom ones inside of your model.

 If you would like to write your own instance methods, you will declare them inside of your model.
-For more information, see the guide on models at http://omfgdogs.com
+For more information, see the [guide on models](#!documentation/guides/models)

 ### Notes